-Market transformation draws heavily upon diffusion of innovation theory25, with the state of a market usually characterized by adoption rate plotted against time on the well-known S-shaped diffusion curve.
-In practice, however, the diffusion curve of products may span decades26.
-Market share tracking studies conducted 3, 5 or even 10 years after the start of an MT program may reveal only small market transformation effects27.
+Market transformation draws heavily upon diffusion of innovation theory24, with the state of a market usually characterized by adoption rate plotted against time on the well-known S-shaped diffusion curve.
+In practice, however, the diffusion curve of products may span decades25.
+Market share tracking studies conducted 3, 5 or even 10 years after the start of an MT program may reveal only small market transformation effects26.
 The ability to make causal connections between these market transformation effects and any particular program's activities fades with time, as markets continually change and other influences come into play.

 These challenges mentioned above are in reference to programs that were specifically designed to achieve market transformation; and these challenges are only compounded for programs that were primarily designed to achieve energy and demand savings.
 However, since the inception of market transformation programs almost two decades ago, many lessons have been learned about what the characteristics of successful MT programs are.
 First and foremost, they need to be designed specifically to address market transformation.
-"The main reason that (most) programs do not accomplish lasting market effects is because they are not http://www.nytimes.com/imagepages/2008/02/10/opinion/10op.graphic.ready.html
+"The main reason that (most) programs do not accomplish lasting market effects is because they are not designed specifically to address this goal (often because of regulatory policy directions given to program designers.)27" The Strategic Plan recognizes that regulatory policies are not yet in place to support the success of market transformation efforts28, but also reflects the CPUC's directive to design energy efficiency programs that can lay the groundwork for either market transformation success or for codes and standards changes.